wazo-platform/wazo-doc/source/system/consul.rst

 .. code-block:: yaml

-   consul:
+    rest_api:
+      http:
+        listen: 0.0.0.0

+    service_discovery:
       advertise_address: <hostname to reach xivo-ctid>
       check_url: <the check URL to use to query xivo-ctid from consul>

 Restoring the consul backup